-Some of you may be the lucky owners of, glossy, easily grown right hand fingernails strong enough to pry construction staples out of walls.
+Some of you might be the lucky owners of glossy, easily grown right hand fingernails strong enough to pry construction staples out of walls.
 If you are, you are the envy of those of us with less-than-perfect fingernails.

 Are your nails so thin and fragile that an hour's practice removes the corners where they strike the strings?
 Are your nails quick to hook and catch on the strings?
 Do your nail tips peel back in layers?
 Or maybe they split horizontally below the quick, promising a long and risky growing-out period.